HashamAkram18/HashamAkram18/README.md

 ## About Me

-I am a passionate data scientist and machine learning engineer with a background in physics.
+I am a Data scientist and machine learning engineer with a background in physics.
 I enjoy working on innovative projects that leverage data science, machine learning, and scientific computing to solve real-world problems.

 ## Projects